apache/airflow/docs/apache-airflow-providers-amazon/_partials/generic_parameters.rst

 aws_conn_id
     Reference to :ref:`Amazon Web Services Connection <howto/connection:aws>` ID.
-    If this parameter is set to ``None`` then the default boto3 behaviour is used without lookup connection.
+    If this parameter is set to ``None`` then the default boto3 behaviour is used without a connection lookup.
-    Otherwise use credentials stored into the Connection.
+    Otherwise use the credentials stored in the Connection.
 Default: ``aws_default``

 region_name
     AWS Region Name.
-If this parameter is set to ``None`` or omitted then **region_name** from :ref:`AWS Connection Extra Parameter <howto/connection:aws:configuring-the-connection>` will use.
+If this parameter is set to ``None`` or omitted then **region_name** from :ref:`AWS Connection Extra Parameter <howto/connection:aws:configuring-the-connection>` will be used.
-    Otherwise use specified value instead of connection value.
+    Otherwise use the specified value instead of the connection value.
 Default: ``None``

 verify
     Whether or not to verify SSL certificates.

-    * ``False`` - do not validate SSL certificates.
+    * ``False`` - Do not validate SSL certificates.
-    * **path/to/cert/bundle.pem** - A filename of the CA cert bundle to uses.
+    * **path/to/cert/bundle.pem** - A filename of the CA cert bundle to use.
 You can specify this argument if you want to use a different CA cert bundle than the one used by botocore.

-    If this parameter is set to ``None`` or omitted then **verify** from :ref:`AWS Connection Extra Parameter <howto/connection:aws:configuring-the-connection>` will use.
+    If this parameter is set to ``None`` or is omitted then **verify** from :ref:`AWS Connection Extra Parameter <howto/connection:aws:configuring-the-connection>` will be used.
-    Otherwise use specified value instead of from connection value.
+    Otherwise use the specified value instead of the connection value.
 Default: ``None``

 botocore_config
-    Use provided dictionary to construct a `botocore.config.Config`_.
+    The provided dictionary is used to construct a `botocore.config.Config`_.
-    This configuration will able to use for :ref:`howto/connection:aws:avoid-throttling-exceptions`, configure timeouts and etc.
+    This configuration can be used to configure :ref:`howto/connection:aws:avoid-throttling-exceptions`, timeouts, etc.

     ..  code-block:: python
         :caption: Example, for more detail about parameters please have a look `botocore.config.Config`_